yth345/nslab-spring-2023/notes/0207-repeated-servers.md

 #### (2) Probed from Different Cities Together

-The good news is if we probed from all 15 cities together,
+On the other hand, if we probed from all 15 cities together,
-we can easily get over 80% of IP coverage by only probing the top 1% viewer count channels,
+we can easily get over 80% of IP coverage by only probing the top 0.5% viewer count channels,
 and get 90% of IP coverage by probing the top 20% viewer count channels.

-Therefore, I would suggest we probe the top 1% viewer count channels from a diversity of locations.
+Therefore, I think a good strategy is that we probe the top 0.5% (or top 1% to be conservative) viewer count channels from diverse locations.

 <img src="/images/EU-15-ip-coverage.png" width="600">